-We have recently updated the VAT feature in accordance with the South African new rate in QuickBooks Online to ensure a smooth tax year-end for customers.
-Below are the questions you may have.
+We've recently updated the VAT Feature in accordance with the South African new rate in QuickBooks Online to ensure a smooth tax year-end for customers.
+Please see below for frequently asked questions and answers:

-Q: How is QuickBooks Online handling the new tax change from 14% - 15% with effect from 1st April 2018?
+Q: How is QuickBooks Online handling the new tax change from 14% to 15% with effect from 1st April 2018?

-A: The new VAT rate (15%) has been updated for all existing customers in their QBO accounts on 4th April 2018.
-When you record transactions with date after 1st April, the VAT code will be default to 15%.
-For any transactions you want to record before 1st April 2018, the VAT code will be changed to 14% automatically.
+A: The new VAT rate (15%) has been updated for all existing customers in their QBO accounts as of 4th April 2018.
+When you record transactions with a date after 1st April, the VAT code will default to 15%.
+For any transactions that you record with a date before 1st April 2018, the VAT code will be changed to 14% automatically.

 The system has been built in a way that it uses 14% for all transactions before 1st April 2018 and applies 15% for all entries after 1st April 2018.

 Q: What if I want to backdate my transactions (i.e. I'm still finishing off invoicing for March)?